mbsa-tud/tsad_platform/README.md

         % Add your model here
         case 'Your model'
             anomalyScores = detectWithYourModel(Mdl, XTest);
-            % If your model doesn't work with overlapping subsequences or you defined your own data preparation functions, add a return statement here.
-            % return;
     ```

 #### (Optional) Enable optimization for your model